altruios/namshubettulpa/public/namshubettuple/redeye.md

 So out of place things...
 Are less out of place there..."
-*Gerald gestured toward the navigator who straightened his tie,* "That’s why he’s going with you."
+*Gerald gestured toward the navigator who straightened his tie,* "A::That’s why he’s going with you."
 ~Captain alacira studied at her pocket watch.~
-~Martha heard a small crash in the distance, like thunder only deeper.~ "That’s the first threshold - we can’t keep her here much longer."
+~Martha heard a small crash in the distance, like thunder only deeper.~ "G::That’s the first threshold - we can’t keep her here much longer."
 *Gerald nodded.*
 }
 {
-"If you get in trouble: Kent here will take you back," *Gerald took her hand and placed it in Kent’s.*
+"A::If you get in trouble: Kent here will take you back," *Gerald took her hand and placed it in Kent’s.*
 *And before Martha could speak - he placed both on the snow globe.*
-"Good luck,"
+"G::Good luck,"
 ~Was the last she heard before a feeling of cold ice permeated her skin.~ }
 {
 %%%%
+mn:Kent

 }
 {
 ~Kent watched the evening’s flight unfold.~